kubernetes/enhancements/keps/sig-autoscaling/5325-hpa-pod-selection-accuracy/README.md

 Any change of default behavior may be surprising to users or break existing automations, so be extremely careful here.
 -->
+No. By default, HPAs will continue to use label-based pod selection unless the new `strictPodSelection` field is explicitly set to true.

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?